Maine Lottery: Gimme 5

-World Poker Tour Featuring All In
+World Poker Tour Featuring All In(retired)

-World Poker Tour is drawn nightly and offers 2 chances to win for only $2.
-Every ticket can win twice per day; instantly and in the nightly drawing.
-The top prize in the instant game is $5,000(for the Royal Flush combination), and the top prize in the nightly drawings is $100,000(for matching all 5 cards).
-For an extra $1 per Hand, the "ALL IN" feature pays bigger prizes on the top 5 instant win hands and includes a chance to win the progressive jackpot.
-Nightly drawings are held every night after 9:05pm.
+World Poker Tour was drawn nightly and offered 2 chances to win for only $2.
+Every ticket could win twice per day; instantly and in the nightly drawing.
+The top prize in the instant game was $5,000(for the Royal Flush combination), and the top prize in the nightly drawings was $100,000(for matching all 5 cards).
+For an extra $1 per Hand, the "ALL IN" feature paid bigger prizes on the top 5 instant win hands and included a chance to win the progressive jackpot.
+Nightly drawings were held every night after 9:05pm.

 Megabucks

 Megabucks Plus has a similar format as Mega Millions or Powerball.
 As Megabucks, begun in 1985, it was a "classic"-style six-number game until July 2009.
-Every Wednesday and Saturday, five "regular' numbers are drawn from a pool of 1 to 41, and one from a second pool, of one to six.
+Every Monday, Wednesday and Saturday, five "regular' numbers are drawn from a pool of 1 to 41, and one from a second pool, of one to six.
 Games are $2 each; the minimum jackpot is $1,000,000(annuitized with a cash option.)
 In the late 2010s, Megabucks Plus switched back to the name as Megabucks.

 Multi-jurisdictional games

-Hot Lotto
+Lotto America

-Hot Lotto is played the same as Mega Millions or Powerball, except players choose 5 of 47 "white ball" numbers, and 1 of 19 "Hot Ball" numbers.
-Games are $1 each; if the Sizzler option is activated (its games are $2) non-jackpot prizes are tripled.
-(The Sizzler option was added in 2008.)
-Maine, which joined Hot Lotto in 2009, was its newest member until Tennessee joined in 2013.
-Jackpots are all-cash, and "taxes-paid" (although winners are subject to income taxes.)
-As of 2017, thirteen other states also offer the game.

-The game will be replaced by the new version of Lotto America on November 12, 2017.
-Maine was also a part of the original Lotto America before it became Powerball, which Maine waited till 2004 to join.
+This game began in November of 2017 replacing hot lotto, a game that was offered until October of that year.
+Players pick 5 numbers from 1-52 for the main numbers and 1 number from 1-10 for the star ball number.
+The odds of winning are much better in this game than in powerball and mega millions and jackpots in today’s version start at $2,000,000 and grow from there.
+Tickets cost $1 for each game just like its predecessor from the late 1980s.
+Players can purchase the game with the “all star bonus” feature for $1 more for a chance to multiply their non jackpot winnings up to 5 times.
+Drawings are held on Mondays Wednesdays and Saturdays at 9:15 PM and are conducted using a computer system to determine the winning numbers (a random number generator).